thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-cot-voicing-assessor.md

 <results>
   <analysis>
     <![CDATA[
-      {Provide detailed analysis of voice quality and content preservation}
+      {Provide a detailed analysis of style adherence and content preservation}
     ]]>
   </analysis>

   <content_preservation>
     <structural_integrity>
       <![CDATA[
-        {Are all reasoning steps preserved in correct order with maintained logical connections?
+        {Are all reasoning steps preserved in the correct order with maintained logical connections?
 Answer Yes or No}
       ]]>
       <explanation>
       <![CDATA[